-- RSE is taught within the personal, social, health and economic (PSHE) education curriculum based on Cornwall Healthy Schools PSHE scheme of learning.
-Biological aspects of RSE are taught within the science curriculum, and other aspects are included in religious education (RE), RRSA (Rights Respecting School Award), capabilities curriculum, Wisdom resource and Rising Stars (ICT and PE). - Pupils also receive stand-alone sex education sessions delivered by the class teacher, which follow the Cornwall Healthy School PSHE Scheme. - It is also the responsibility of the whole staff to deliver the National Curriculum Science requirements according to the Scheme of Work.
+- RSE is taught within the personal, social, health and economic (PSHE) education curriculum based on SCARF: Safety, Caring, Achievement, Resilience, Friendship.
+Coram Life Education & SCARF is the UK's leading charity provider of PSHE and wellbeing education in primary schools.
+Biological aspects of RSE are taught within the science curriculum, and other aspects are included in religious education (RE), RRSA (Rights Respecting School Award), capabilities curriculum, Wisdom resource and Rising Stars (ICT and PE). - Pupils also receive stand-alone sex education sessions delivered by the class teacher, which follow the SCARF Scheme. - It is also the whole staff's responsibility to deliver the National Curriculum Science requirements according to the Scheme of Work.
 Where specific sex education occurs, which is outside or beyond the National Curriculum for Science, Class Teachers, Assistant Head teacher, head teacher and HLTAs have been identified as appropriately trained and competent to deliver this part of the basic curriculum.